Rondanini

 Ideal reader

-This book is ideal for financial professionals seeking to deepen their knowledge of mathematical methods in foreign exchange markets.
+This title is best suited for analysts, traders, and portfolio managers looking to deepen their understanding of mathematical methods in foreign exchange derivatives.

 ← Back to book